Professor Amanda Able

 Datasets

-I am currently the Associate Dean (Learning and Teaching) for the Faculty of Sciences.
-Teaching includes courses as diverse as Biology I, Plant Health, Foundations in Plant Science, and Plant Biotechnology.
+I was the Deputy Dean (Learning and Teaching) for the Faculty of Sciences from 2019 to end of March 2022.
+Teaching includes courses as diverse as Biology I, Plant Health, Foundations in Plant Science, Horticulture Production and Quality III; and Plant Biotechnology.
 I am passionate about educating the next generation of scientists and was awarded the Executive Dean's Excellence in Teaching Award in 2005, the Australian Society of Plant Scientists Teaching Award in 2009 and was the Education and Training Program Leader within the Molecular Plant Breeding CRC from 2003 to 2008.
-I am also part of the AgLTAS team that has developed the national Threshold Learning Outcomes (TLOs) for Agriculture, recently endorsed by the Australian Council of Deans of Agriculture (see www.agltas.edu.au).
+I am also part of the AgLTAS team that developed the national Threshold Learning Outcomes (TLOs) for Agriculture, endorsed by the Australian Council of Deans of Agriculture.
+I also currently convene the Australian Council of Deans of Agriculture Learning and Teaching Academy Steering Group (see https://www.acda.edu.au/learning-and-teaching-academy).

 -